qala-io/java-course/docs/programme/db-pools.md

 - Read about and configure `unreturnedConnectionTimeout`
 - Find an option in C3P0 to debug which code borrowed and didn't return the connection back?

-*Tip*: issues related to firewalls `reject`ing packages are valid not only for databases but for any integration that collaborates over network.
+*Tip*: issues related to firewalls `deny`ing packages are valid not only for databases but for any integration that collaborates over network.
 Read about Connection Timeout and Socket Timeout to dive into the topic.

 # Step 5 - DB Pools in App Servers